 After years working in Silicon Valley’s proving grounds, Nancy Kim brought her wealth of experience to academia.
 She has spent decades advising students, budding entrepreneurs, and business leaders about the potential and pitfalls of new technology.

-And starting in fall 2021, Kim will be the first Michael Paul Galvin Chair in Entrepreneurship and Applied Legal Technology.
+During an honorary ceremony on October 25, 2021, Kim was officially invested as the first Michael Paul Galvin Chair in Entrepreneurship and Applied Legal Technology.
 She will reside and teach at Chicago-Kent College of Law while engaging in interdisciplinary research and facilitating law student involvement at the Ed Kaplan Family Institute for Innovation and Tech Entrepreneurship at Illinois Institute of Technology.

 “I’ve always been a big fan of Chicago-Kent.
 The law school has a great program in technology and intellectual property, and the faculty is amazing,” Kim says.
 “It’s well positioned to do really groundbreaking work.”

-Chicago-Kent Dean Anita K. Krug says she is thrilled at Kim’s arrival.
+Chicago-Kent Dean Anita K. Krug says she is thrilled with Kim’s arrival.